Energy Ministry launches first shallow water bid round since 2010

 Prospective bidders must pay US$40,000 pre-bid to receive access to the ministry’s data and US$50,000 per bid per block.
 When bids are awarded, the ministry will earn a non-refundable signing bonus.

-The government, through one of its state enterprises (yet to be determined), will also be the carrying partner, receiving 15 per cent of the profits if any of the blocks produce marketable commodities of hydrocarbons, including oil and gas.
+The government, through one of its state enterprises (yet to be determined) will also be the carrying partner, receiving 15 per cent of the profits if any of the blocks produce marketable commodities of hydrocaarbons, including oil and gas.
 Six blocks are up for bid:

 •NCMA 2 and NCMA 3 in the North Coast of Trinidad